CLOSE

 Deep reinforcement earning for disaster recovery planning

 “As a researcher, it is important to be able to think freely.
 Without that, you will not be able to produce good research results.
 I believe it is very important to be in an environment where you can demonstrate your originality.”
-Wang Zhao, who studied in China until university and then entered a graduate school in Japan to pursue research, chose NTT Laboratories for being a place where he could demonstrate his originality in conducting his research.
+Wang Zhao, who studied in China until university and then entered a graduate school in Japan to pursue research, chose NTT R&D for being a place where he could demonstrate his originality in conducting his research.
 He is now working on the effective use of deep reinforcement learning for disaster recovery.
 Wang's research is to determine how to distribute resources to enable quick recovery using neural networks to prepare for possible disasters and other future events.

 In disaster recovery, there are many factors to be considered, including not only the damage situation, but also where and how much energy will be used, how many people are affected, how much communication needs will arise, and how congestion will quickly occur and communication quality will deteriorate if users flood in.
 Although mathematical methods have been traditionally used to solve such combinatorial problems as resource allocation, it is difficult to take into consideration an immense number of parameters in real time using conventional methods.